Flame: Simplifying Topology Extension in Federated Learning: Introduction

+The architecture of the distributed machine learning system defines a specific deployment {\bf topology}. \fig{fig:topo_examples} illustrates several topologies.
+The topology is defined by the different nodes participating in the machine learning job, the specific functionality they provide (e.g., train, aggregate, select, etc.), their dependencies and the data or control communication channels that interconnect them (e.g., see \fig{fig:topo_hfl_coord}).
+A topology is further defined by the requirements of its deployment, such as concerning specific communication protocol requirements, or the placement of specific functionality relative to the data it should operate on.

+Different topologies introduce benefits for different deployment contexts (in terms of scale or geo-distribution, network connectivity, failures or churn), workload properties (e.g., in terms of update frequency or concept drift), and privacy requirements.
+They also present different tradeoffs in terms of training goals such as time-to-convergence or data transfer costs.
+It is therefore important to enable flexibility when configuring the distributed training topology.
+This is further amplified by the continued progress in new training architectures which introduce new types of functionality~\cite{oort_selection, fedcs_selection} or cross-participant interactions~\cite{p2pfl}, and opportunities for optimizations that can be realized by updating the topologies of existing systems.

-To support FLOps effectively, an FL system needs to be flexible and easily extensible; at the same time, it should be able to decouple the management of learning logic, compute and data.
+To make it possible to customize the topology of a machine learning deployment, an FL system needs to be flexible and easily extensible; at the same time, it should be able to decouple the management of learning logic, compute and data.
 The flexibility is provided by many existing solutions, but the latter requirements are not fully met.
 Current frameworks such as FedScale~\cite{fedscale}, Flower~\cite{flower} and PySyft~\cite{pysyft} provide low level APIs which make them flexible.
 However, they cannot be easily extended to support different deployment scenarios such as hierarchical and hybrid FL, as they lack abstraction suitable for expressing those scenarios.

 A recent effort, FedML~\cite{fedml}, offers client-server architecture-based abstraction to improve extensibility.
 This abstraction provides improved expressiveness compared to other frameworks and enables a few templatized deployments.
 However, it quickly becomes difficult to support scenarios where FL components don't fit as either client or server.
 A canonical example is architectures in \cite{papaya,fl_at_scale} where there exist diverse interactions among aggregator, selector and coordinator; classifying them as either client or server gets complicated.
 Therefore, extending and evolving the deployment scenarios supported by FedML, demands intrusive changes in its codebase, and poses limitations to the flexibility supported by the framework.